 Most of the statistics in this chapter have been previously released.
 Data have not been revised from previous releases.

-Our revisions policy sets out how revisions and errors to these statistics are dealt with, and can be found at: www.forestresearch.gov.uk/documents/4355/FCrevisions.pdf.
+Our revisions policy sets out how revisions and errors to these statistics are dealt with, and is available at www.forestresearch.gov.uk/tools-and- resources/statistics/about-our-statistics/code-of-practice/quality-of-official-statistics/.